nichoth/resume/src/resume.md

 ## Experience

+### Web Developer
-### Freelance / Independent Developer
+* Freelance / Independent Developer
-* Web Developer
 * Jan 2023 &ndash; present

 Creating and maintaining open source tools focused on end-to-end encryption and static site generation.

+### Frontend Engineer
-### Socket Supply Company
+* Socket Supply Company
-* Frontend Engineer
 * July 2022 &ndash; Jan 2023

-Socket Supply Company was a startup developing a new runtime for Javascript.
-It enabled web developers to create native applications, without relying on cloud infrastructure.
+Socket Supply Company was a startup developing a new runtime for Javascript, enabling web developers to create native applications, without relying on cloud infrastructure.

-I implemented an automated test suite for several applications in their new runtime.
+Implemented an automated test suite for several applications in their new runtime.

-### Planetary
-* Javascript Developer
+### Javascript Developer
+* Planetary
 * November 2021 &ndash; Feb 2022

-Planetary was a startup creating a new social media application.

-I led JS development for their web app, creating an accessible, scalable architecture for community content.
+Led JS development for the web app, created an accessible, scalable architecture for community content.

-### Fission
-* Javascript Developer, contract
+### Javascript Developer, contract
+* Fission
 * October 2021 | Contract position

-Fission built a new, decentralized web hosting service.
-I developed a blog application with with their backend that showcased some features &mdash; end-to-end encryption, decentralized permissions.
+Developed a blog application with with Fission's backend that showcased some features &mdash; end-to-end encryption, decentralized permissions.

+### Javascript Developer
-### Invintus Media
+* Invintus Media
-* Javacsript Developer
 * June 2016 &ndash; Feb 2019

-Invintus is a small development shop born from TVW, the media conduit for Washington state government.

-I Implemented a more efficient front-end architecture for their React-based CMS for video content.
+Implemented a more efficient front-end architecture for a React-based CMS for video content.

-### Fresh Consulting
-* Frontend Developer
+### Frontend Developer
+* Fresh Consulting
 * Aug 2015 &ndash; Oct 2015

-Fresh Consulting is a Seattle based software agency focused on creating innovative new products.

-For my contract with them, I wrote a Node JS backend for a new hardware device that audits local network security.
-I also developed websites for a variety of clients, with browser-side JS and PHP.
+Wrote a Node JS backend for a new hardware device that audits local network security, developed websites for a variety of clients, with browser-side JS and PHP.

-### SlowClouds
-* Web Developer
+### Web Developer
+* SlowClouds
 * March 2014 &ndash; Sept 2014

-Slow Clouds was a web design studio in Olympia, Washington.
-They built visually impressive websites for a variety of local businesses.

-I implemented new designs by working closely with the designer and business owner.
+Created visually impressive websites by working closely with the designer and business owner.

-### Evergreen State College
-* Web Programming Intern
+### Web Programming Intern
+* Evergreen State College
 * June 2013 &ndash; March 2014

-I built a new feature for the college's registration website by working closely with a staff programmer, writing PHP and SQL code.
+Built a new feature for the college's registration website in PHP and SQL, by working closely with a staff programmer.
 </div>